BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 * DATEV Kontenpläne and relevant information from DATEV homepage
 * DATEV EÜR examples are printouts from different sources to illustrate a finished EÜR report from a DATEV Steuerberater

+## Issues
+* The working process between a Banana user and a Steuerberater now needs to be tested, approved and documented.
+The issue of 3-/4-digit tax codes hss to be addressed and clarified
+* Also, the DATEV exchange files should be tested with all kinds of transactions and booking (cross border, reverse charge etc.), involving 2-digit tax codes
+* Furthermore, some types of bookings have to be alined with usual DATEV Steuerberater practice: What type of accounts for which transaction case etc. Here we need some (not too much) expertise from a daily practitioner

+My proposal is to get the Steuerberater, I am currently working with, officially involved in this project.
+My feeling is that she is open and she has the ressources in terms of personnel that she might be interested in such type of cooperation.

+My task would be to outline to her what we are doing, what the concept of Banana is and what kind of cooperation we are looking for.
+At best, she would provide the ressources to thoroughly test the Banana/ DATEV data exchange eg. by working directly with a Steuerberater clerk/ assistant on the DATEV terminal, with my computer aside, testing all kinds of variations

+I expect any any changes/ corrections in accounting plan or Code/ Kennzahlen attribution to be minor.
+Also creating other versions for different business types shall be done quickly.

+## Estimated workload
+Appointment/ talks with Steuerberater, discussions over best-practice working process Banana user/Steuerberater, exchange file testing, information gathering

+2-3 working days (16-24 hours)